 Cancer couldn’t stop Janet Pofahl from traveling to India in late 1986.
 The former missionary was only a few weeks into recovery from an extensive surgery that removed cancer from her large intestine.
 Still, her doctor cleared her to board a plane and join her husband, Harry, and five other West Michigan couples who were already there.

 Harry organized the tour of India and show their friends the work being done my U.S. missions in India, and to show them possibilities for more service to the Indian people.

 The Pofahls knew India intimately after living there for more than six years.
-During their time there in the 1970s and early 1980s, Harry developed carpentry and electrician programs and ran a trade school for Reformed Church in America missions.
-Janet served the Bible Women Program, a faith-based program to teach women to work in healthcare and gardening assistance.
+During their time there in the 1960s and early 1970s, Harry developed carpentry and electrician programs and ran a trade school for Reformed Church in America missions.
+Janet served the Bible Women Program to teach the Bible literacy, healthcare skills and gardening assistance.

 On the last morning of the 1986 trip, the group of travelers gathered to pray.
 The tour of India had left the group with a deep desire to serve the people of India.
 At the suggestion of Harry and Janet, they decided that they would raise funds to build a school.
 It was their shared conviction that access to basic faith-based education and trades could lift India’s most downtrodden from poverty.

 That prayerful decision was the start of what is now Tent Schools International.

 Once back in the states, Harry, Paul Land, and Bob Wieringa set to work.
 The three men are credited as the founding fathers of Worldwide Christian Schools, the predecessor to Tent Schools International.
 Harry provided the expertise in India, education, and mission development.
 Paul and Bob pulled together financial backing and board members who would be enthusiastic supporters of school projects around the world.

 Like every good origin story, there is a parallel subplot, and that subplot has Janet Pofahl at the center.